bitovi/academy/src/typescript/6-classes.md

 @codepen
 @highlight 3

-When declaring members, it's also possible to instantiate a value on them.
+When declaring members, it’s also possible to instantiate a value on them.

 @sourceref ./6-3-class-constructor-initialized.ts
 @codepen